openxla/shardy/README.md

 ## Status

 Shardy is a work in progress.
-Currently the core dialect and c bindings are fully functionality.
+Currently the core dialect and c bindings are fully functional.
 The python bindings are under development.

 ## Contacts